jupyter/docker-stacks/docs/using/selecting.md

 ### Builds

-Every Monday and whenever a pull requests is merged, images are rebuilt and pushed to [the public container registry](https://hub.docker.com/r/jupyter).
+Every Monday and whenever a pull request is merged, images are rebuilt and pushed to [the public container registry](https://hub.docker.com/r/jupyter).

 ### Versioning via image tags